apptrackit/trackit-backend/README.md

 1. When a user logs in, they receive:
    - Access token (valid for 7 days)
    - Refresh token (valid for 365 days)
+   - Device ID (unique identifier for the login device)
+   - API key
-2. For all authenticated requests, include the access token in the Authorization header
+2. For all authenticated requests, include:
+   - Access token in the Authorization header
+   - API key in the x-api-key header
 3. When the access token expires:
    - Use the refresh token to get new tokens
    - Both access token and refresh token are refreshed